Erica Blasberg: Death

-Obstruction of Justice by Hess
+Obstruction of justice charges

 Henderson police said foul play was not suspected.
-However, they issued an arrest warrant on obstruction of justice charges for, and on August 24, 2010, arrested, Dr. Thomas Hess, who had called 911 to report his discovery of Blasberg's body.
+However, they issued an arrest warrant on obstruction of justice charges for Hess, who was arrested on August 24, 2010.
 Hess was released about 35 minutes after he was arrested and booked into jail, on $637 bail.

-In November 2010, Hess admitted that he had removed a suicide note and the prescription medication he had given Blasberg from her bedstand at the scene, hiding them in his car, he said, "to spare the family embarrassment"; he had never met the family.
+In November 2010, Hess admitted that he had removed a suicide note and the prescription medication he had given Blasberg from her bed stand at the scene, hiding them in his car, which he said was "to spare the family embarrassment"; he had never met the family.
 Her suicide note said that Blasberg had attempted suicide many times in the months leading up to her death, and she said she felt lonely and tormented by the lack of success in her golf career.
 "I'm sad and don't want to be doing this right now," she said in the note.
 "Sorry for all the people I've hurt doing this, but please understand how miserable and sad I am, and that I feel no way of escaping it."
 His actions followed his 911 call in which the emergency operator told Hess, "Try not to touch anything," and he replied, "Yes ma'am."
 While Hess called in the suicide from Blasberg's home, when the police arrived they found Blasberg's body alone at the scene.
 Hess temporarily stopped cooperating with the police.

 Hess later pleaded guilty to misdemeanor obstruction, which carried maximum penalties of a $1,000 fine and six months in jail.
 He was sentenced to one year’s probation, 40 hours of community service at Volunteers of Medicine of Southern Nevada, and impulse-control counseling.

 Wrongful death lawsuit

 Blasberg's parents filed a wrongful death and malpractice suit against Hess.
-The case was decided on May 13, 2014.
-The jury found that Hess had no liability in the death.
+On May 13, 2014, a jury found that Hess had no liability in the death.